ash-project/ash/documentation/topics/embedded-resources.md

 ## Adding embedded resource attributes

-Embedded resources simply define an `Ash.Type` under the hood, meaning you can use them anywhere you would use an Ash type.
+Embedded resources define an `Ash.Type` under the hood, meaning you can use them anywhere you would use an Ash type.

 ```elixir
 defmodule MyApp.User do